AnyaTyu/atom-bem-create/README.md

 ## How to use

-To create a BEM essence of the line or press the key combination BEMJSON `shift-cmd-C`
+To create a BEM entity of the line or press the key combination BEMJSON `shift-cmd-C`

-To open a modal window to enter essence and technologies available keystroke `shift-alt-cmd-C` or the corresponding item in the context menu
+To open a modal window to enter entity and technologies available keystroke `shift-alt-cmd-C` or the corresponding item in the context menu

 For example, `b1__elem1` or `{ block: 'b1', elem: 'e1' }` will create following folders and files